QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/shortcuts.md

 [Go back](..)

-Here is my syntax for the following sortcuts
+Here is my syntax for the following shortcuts

 * ``a+b``: press `a` and `b` at the same time
 * ``*+b``: left click and `b` at the same time